 Submitting your tax filing online

 Once you’ve entered all of the required information, you can submit your return by connecting directly to NETFILE (through your tax software), which electronically submits your return to the CRA.
 You should get an immediate confirmation that your return has been received.
 From here, you can check the status of your return via phone or via your CRA “My Account” site.
-Your return should show one of four statutes:
+Your return should show one of four statuses:

 Assessed